jacobsjo/worldgen-devtools/README.md

 *Needs be enabled per world using the `reloadRegistries` gamerule.*

-**Warning: Which this should be fairly stable, this tool can probably still corrupt your worlds.
+**Warning: While this should be fairly stable, this tool can probably still corrupt your worlds.
 So only enable in testing worlds**

 Allows the reloading of registry content (such as all worldgen data) using the `/reload` command, or when enabling or disabling a datapack using the `/datapack` command.
 Without this mod, the world needs to be reopened for changes to take